JhonatasMenezes/JhonatasMenezes/README.md

 ## I'm a Backend Developer and a Data Engineer
 ---
 I'd attended DIO's last bootcamp of Python AI Backend Development and that was great.
 I created a repository with all productions, challenges and projects developed all over the course.
-I hope that be interesting and it can show you some of my skills learned in this time.
+I hope it's interesting and it can show you some of my skills learned in this time.

 [Coding the Future - Python AI Backend Developer](https://github.com/JhonatasMenezes/bootcamp_python_dio)